SamAlber/aws-cloud-website/README.md

 - **Version Control**:
   - Stored Terraform code in a Git repository for versioning and collaboration.
-  - Ensured sensitive information is managed securely.
+  - Ensured sensitive information is managed securely and excluded from version control.

 ### **4. Continuous Integration and Deployment (CI/CD)**